ArcticZeroo/frozor-commands/README.md

         msg.commandName = msg.args.shift().substr(1);

-        // Process the command, and set the `extra` to `startTime: Date.now()` bot.commands.process(msg, {startTime: Date.now()});
+        // Process the command, and set the `extra` to `startTime: Date.now()` bclientcommands.process(msg, {startTime: Date.now()});
     }
 });
 ```

 In this example, we've initialized a SlackBot and given it two commands: 'hello', and 'speed'.
-Each time the bot receives a message, it's checked for the command prefix (in this case a '!'), and if the prefix matches this command prefix, the command is processed.
+Each time the bclientreceives a message, it's checked for the command prefix (in this case a '!'), and if the prefix matches this command prefix, the command is processed.
-If the user provided too many or too few args, the bot will reply with a message letting them know such.
-If the command runs but hits an error, the bot will also let them know such.
+If the user provided too many or too few args, the bclientwill reply with a message letting them know such.
+If the command runs but hits an error, the bclientwill also let them know such.

-I wouldn't recommend directly copying this if you are writing a bot, because often times you should incorporate more robust logic before running a command.
-For instance, you should check that the message sender is not the bot.
+I wouldn't recommend directly copying this if you are writing a bclient because often times you should incorporate more robust logic before running a command.
+For instance, you should check that the message sender is not the bclient

 ### LegacyConvert